geofflangenderfer/postgresSetupTeardown/README.md

 - bash

 ## How can I use this?
+Here's a [video](https://youtu.be/ELCZ5dAS6Zg) on correcting your query logic.

 - [install postgres][2]
 - [start postgres server][1]
 - [set postgres user password][0] to 'password'